ROBERT JOHN DELUCA

 Author of Great Books

-Marshall pursues the coach through a series of oddball and amusing situations.
-His plans are complicated when his best friend, Graham Brown, falls for the coach’s daughter.
-Jennifer Wilson discovers that she must now tiptoe carefully between her demanding father and new boyfriend.
-The epicenter of high school social life in Justice is Papa Juan’s, a local pizza joint where the pies are terrible, but the fun is max.
-Marshall’s best laid schemes to attract female attention consistently fail, until after a goofy incident in the school library he unwittingly hooks up with the brainiest girl in the senior class.
-An ugly incident at a beach party in Galveston with kids from bitter rival, Bayside High, heightens anticipation for a classic showdown on the gridiron.
+Things get complicated when his best friend falls for the coach’s daughter.
+The epicenter of high school social life a local pizza joint where the pies are terrible, but the fun is terrific.
+Marshall’s best laid schemes to attract female attention consistently fail until after a goofy incident he unwittingly hooks up with the brainiest girl in the senior class.

-In the final game Justice builds a big early lead, and a perfect season is only minutes away.
-Suddenly, everything unravels when the coach’s pet “star” running back quits on the team.
-In the scant remaining seconds, only Marshall and his friends can save the season.
-Do they succeed?
-Unfortunately, no one can save Coach Wilson.
+In the ultimate game against their bitter rival, Justice builds a big lead.
+A perfect season is minutes away when everything unravels.
+In the scant remaining seconds, only Marshall can save the season.
+Does he succeed?
+Unfortunately, no one can save devious coach.